muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
+### (m11)
+- Fix: for midi and osc enabled options not saving properly after changes to the validation logic for these two services introduced in m6.

 ### (m10)
 - Improved: profiles no longer save empty entries (entries with no mappings and entries that use defaults) - this reduces the size of the saved profile and improves loading/save time.
 - Improved: detection of profile changes when loading a new profile (will now ignore default entries or entries with no mappings)